cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_types.html.md

 Values in Inkling, including inputs and outputs of concepts, have defined types.

 The AI engine uses types to understand the data it is sent and how to represent the prediction it generates.
-Inkling is also a statically-typed language.
+Inkling is a statically-typed language.
 Errors will be reported if values are not compatible with their expected type.

 Inkling supports the following base types:

 * number - a scalar numeric value with double floating point precision and range
-* string - a string of zero or more Unicode characters
-* array - a fixed-length list of values each with the same type
 * structure - a list of fields, each with its own specified type and unique name
+* string (future) - a string of zero or more Unicode characters
+* array (future) - a fixed-length list of values each with the same type

 ## Type Declarations